 The City has identified two primary obstacles to meeting underserved needs.
 The first obstacle is limited federal and local funding.
 The needs of the community are greater than the available local and federal funds.
 The other main obstacle is Plano's local housing market.
-The median home value in Plano has risen to \$506,500 as of the month of April 2024.
+The median home value in Plano has risen to \$492,000 as of the month of May 2023.
 Moreover, the limited availability of land that can be developed cost-effectively, as well as increasing demand for housing within Plano, significantly affects opportunities for increasing the supply of affordable housing units.

-Knowing that housing is highly prioritized by the City of Plano, the City has enlisted a consultant focused on analyzing housing and job data for the region to aid them in recommending potential housing policy that will help all Plano residents across all incomes from 0% of AMI to over 100% of AMI, as the city has residents that fit all income categories.
-This report will be completed in the fall of 2024 and will serve as guidance when the City begins to prepare its 2025-2029 Consolidated Plan of Housing and Community Development needs.
+Knowing that housing is a highly prioritized by the City of Plano, in the spring of 2023, the City entered into contract with two housing consultants using its own general fund monies.
+The first consultant is focusing on the City's housing tax credit process (HTC) and has been tasked with 1) reviewing the most recent past HTC application process, 2) obtaining public input, 3) benchmarking activities, and 4) providing a recommendation for the City's HTC application process.
+We expect to have these recommendations by the August 2023, thereby allowing the City to resume reviewing HTC application for potential resolution support.
+The second consultant is concentrated on recommending potential housing policy that will help all Plano residents across all incomes from 0% of AMI to over 100% of AMI, as the city has residents that fit all income categories.
+This report will be completed in the fall of 2023 and will serve as guidance when the City begins to prepare future HUD reports.